 Broward County has 24 miles of coastline along the Atlantic Ocean.
-Submerged offshore and running north to south are three distinct lines of coral reefs which are part of the great Florida Reef Tract.
-Florida is the only state in the continental United States to have coral reef formations close to the coast.
+Coral reefs follow the coast offshore and are part of the Florida Reef Tract.
 The Florida Reef Tract extends from the Dry Tortugas to the St. Lucie Inlet, nearly 360 linear miles, making it the third largest barrier reef ecosystem in the world.
+Florida is the only state in the continental United States to have coral reefs close to the coast.

 Broward County’s reef tract is divided into the Inner Reef, ranging from 20-30 feet in depth, the Middle Reef, ranging from 40-60 feet in depth and the Outer Reef, ranging from 50-100 feet in depth.
-This diverse range of ecosystems makes it suitable for an abundance of marine organisms to flourish.
-For these reasons many snorkelers, divers and anglers enjoy the waters off Broward County.
+This diverse range of reef habitat allow for an abundance of marine organisms to flourish.
+As a result, many snorkelers, divers and anglers enjoy the waters off Broward County.

-Early 1980’s Broward County formed the Artificial Reef Program to enhance fishing and attract divers to the area.
+Beginning in the early 1980’s Broward County formed the Artificial Reef Program to enhance fishing and attract divers to the area.
+Since that time numerous shipwrecks and concrete reef structures have been deployed, fueling a significant economic engine in the region.

 In 1989 Broward County’s Mooring Buoy Program

-In the 1980’s Broward County started the Reef Monitoring Program where 25 permanent research sites offshore where monitored periodically.
-Later in 1997 the program was contracted out, so that the sites would be continuously monitored to note the number and types of corals, sponges and fish, as well as sediment sampling.
+In the 1997 Broward County started the Reef Monitoring Program where 25 permanent research sites were established offshore to study changes in the reef over time.
+This program was expanded with additional sites and to include the nearshore hard bottom just off the beach.
+This area is significantly impacted by storm conditions and subsequent beach erosion.
 This data provides a time series record of Broward County’s reef system.

 Contributions and Partnerships

-Ever since ships were entering Port Everglades, Broward County and Florida Department of Environmental Protection Coral Reef Conservation Program and Reef Injury Prevention and Response Program
+Broward County and Florida Department of Environmental Protection's Reef Injury Prevention and Response Program

 (RIPRP) have been working together to restore reefs from ship groundings or anchor damage.
-Both agencies collaborated to redesign the commercial anchor zone offshore, so that ships would have more room and be further away from our natural resources.
+Both agencies collaborated to redesign the commercial anchor zone offshore, so that ships would have more maneuvering room and be further away from the reefs.
 Now, both agencies join forces to support the Florida’s Coral Reef Protection Act

-(SECREMP) in which part was conducted in Broward County.
-The sampling sites were chosen as representative of the three-reef tract to monitor the condition of coral reef and hardbottom habitat.
+(SECREMP) which included permanent monitoring sites in Broward County.
+The sampling sites were chosen as representative of the three-reef tracts to monitor changes in the condition of coral reef and hard bottom habitat.

-Later Broward County joined FDEP South Florida Coral Reef Initiative
+In 2004 Broward County EPCRD staff are also active participants in the FDEP led South Florida Coral Reef Initiative

 (SEFCRI), which is a group of government, non-governmental, universities and private partners collaborating to identify and implement priority actions to reduce key threats to the coral reefs in Southeast Florida.